Methodology

 What HVTracker Measures

-HVTracker measures open-source AI agent projects using public, independently checkable signals.
-The goal is to show project health, maintenance momentum, community adoption, and basic supply-chain trust without relying on vendor claims or self-reported submissions.
+HVTracker primarily measures open-source AI agent projects using public, independently checkable signals.
+A limited number of public GitHub-hosted proprietary or source-available comparators may also appear when they are important reference points for the ecosystem.
+The goal is to show project health, maintenance momentum, community adoption, supply-chain trust, and a first-pass runtime picture without relying on vendor claims or self-reported submissions.

 The leaderboard ranks by the HVTrust score, not by popularity.
 HVTrust is a 0–100 composite designed so that the rank and the evidence grade tell the same story.
-It is built on four principles:
+As of v4.2, the live rank is the supply-chain-weighted base formula below plus a bounded runtime-trust calibration (see Runtime-Trust Calibration) covering MCP support, external service dependencies, tool/plugin surface, and package-provenance drift.

 - Trust is not just popularity — but adoption matters.
 Widely used software receives more scrutiny, bug reports, and security review.
 Adoption is log-scaled and capped, but carries meaningful weight (20%).